Revolutionary Literature under Mao

 - DOI: 10.1093/obo/9780199920082-0019

-Chinese conventions have “contemporary” (dangdai 当代) literature beginning with the Mao era; for the first twenty-seven years of the People’s Republic, the “seventeen years” have been given greater attention, with the decade following often dismissed as a cultural wasteland.
-Hong 2007, Chen 2001, and Zhang 1999 follow this chronology, though they address the content differently; Hong 2007 is the only translated volume.
+Chinese conventions have “contemporary” (dangdai 当代) literature beginning with the Mao era; of the first twenty-seven years of the People’s Republic, the “seventeen years” to 1966 have been given greater attention, with the decade following often dismissed as a cultural wasteland.
+The relevant sections in Hong 2007; Chen 2001; and Zhang, et al. 1999 follow this chronology, though they address the content differently; Hong 2007 is the only translated volume.
+Chen 2016 presents a brief overview.
 Goldman 1967 and Goldman 1981 offer a history of the Communist Party’s treatment of intellectuals, including writers and artists, throughout the period, and favor those punished for dissent.
-The chapters in McDougall 1984 address a range of literary and artistic forms, while King 2013 focusses on representative works of fiction from 1945 to 1980.
-Hsu 1980 offers a wide range of material in translation.
+The chapters in McDougall 1984 address a range of literary and artistic forms, while King 2013 focuses on representative works of fiction from 1945 to 1980.
+Hsu and Wang 1980 offers a wide range of material in translation.
+The essays in Wang 2011 present key concepts in the official culture of the period.

 Chen Sihe 陈思和.
 Zhongguo dangdai wenxue shi jiaocheng (中国当代文学史教程).
 Shanghai: Fudan Daxue Chubanshe, 2001.

-The first third of the book covers the period of this bibliography, with eight chapters on the output, principally fiction, of the seventeen years; areas addressed include rural and military writings and interpretations of modern history, and there are chapters on debates and conflicts.
+The first third of the book covers the period of this bibliography, with eight chapters on the output, principally fiction, of the seventeen years; areas addressed include rural and military writings and interpretations of modern history, and chapters on debates and conflicts are included.
 The style is more discursive and analytical than simply historical.
-A single chapter deals with the Cultural Revolution, concentrating on works unpublished at the time.
+A single chapter deals with the Cultural Revolution, concentrating on “underground” works unpublished at the time.

 Goldman, Merle.
 Literary Dissent in Communist China.
 Cambridge, MA: Harvard University Press, 1967.